mathieu-benoit/acm-workshop/content/gke-cluster/configure-network-policies.md

 ### Required labels on Namespace and Deployment

-As a best practice and in order to get the `NetworkPolicy` resources working in this workshop, we need to guarantee that that any `Namespace` has an `name` label.
+As a best practice and in order to get the `NetworkPolicy` resources working in this workshop, we need to guarantee that that any `Namespace` has a `name` label and `Deployment` has an `app` label.

 Define the `ConstraintTemplate` resource:
 ```Bash